ViktorBurchenya/cstd-burcheniavd-2122/README.md

 The proposal for data driven approach: configuration (saved in configuration file or DB): board size, distance, tool size, win statement, lose statement, AI parameters

 Database:
 Database in this program provides counting of amounts drinks that are in  the Machine.
-Also it counts sale attributes such as change, bills, customer order etc. Database is located on my computer and linked to my local SQL server
+Also it counts sale attributes such as change, bills, customer order etc. Database is located on my computer and linked (file query.cpp) to my local SQL server